Location Filming Guidelines

 At least two weeks advance notice is requested whenever possible.
 While the Aquarium will make every effort to accommodate last minute requests to shoot, requests with less than 24-hour notice cannot be accommodated under any circumstances.

-Commercial filming is generally permitted only when the Aquarium is not open to the public and must be coordinated with other Aquarium events through public relations.
+Commercial filming is generally permitted only when the Aquarium is not open to the public and must be coordinated with other Aquarium events through the Marketing and Public Relations Department.

 5. Impact on the Aquarium